 Not too long after that I came across Romans 8:31-32:

 What shall we say about such wonderful things as these?
 If God is for us, who can ever be against us?
 Since He did not spare even His own Son, but gave Him up for us all…

 Do you see what I saw in that moment?
 I jumped over and read the accounts of Jesus just before he went to the cross.
-When he was in the garden, praying.
-When He was asking His Father to take the cup from Him.
+You know, when he was in the garden, praying.
+He was asking His Father to take the cup of suffering from Him.
 To spare Him.
-When my Lord and Savior was dreading the awful pain He was going to have to endure in order to accomplish the will of God.
-To fulfill the plan.
-To finish the story.
+My Lord and Savior was dreading the awful pain He was going to have to endure in order to accomplish the will of God and fulfill the plan.

-Wow!
-How can I not trust him through my pain in light of that?
+How could I not trust Him through my pain in light of that?

 You know the story of Peter walking on the water?
 Do you remember what happened?
 He looked at the waves and suddenly started to sink.
 He took his eyes off Jesus and found his faith floundering.
 Then, before he could sink beneath the water for good, he reached out, took the hand of his Savior, and was able to resurface.

 I don’t really remember the exact moment when I reached out for His hand.
 I wish I did.
 But I know that as I contemplated those scriptures something in me finally broke.
 Something in me grabbed a hold of the Truth of Scripture and looked the devil square in the face and said,